 - Avoid foods that trigger inflammation, such as milk, sugar, high GI carbohydrates and processed foods.

-Call us on 3350 5447 to book a consultation with Dr David Ballantyne or email any queries.
+Call us on 07 3350 5447 to book a free consultation with our therapists or book online.